Kryptos K4 Solution

 What does OBKR mean in Kryptos?

 OBKR are the first four ciphertext characters of K4.
 They occupy the capstone alignment row, the rightmost four columns of the last row shared with K1–K3 on the copper screen.
-Under the solution documented here, OBKR decrypts to THEC (the start of “THE COMPASS ROSE IS HERE”).
+Under the reconstruction documented here, OBKR decrypts to THEC (the start of “THE COMPASS ROSE IS HERE”).
 The letters themselves are not an acronym; they are the encrypted form of the plaintext at positions 1–4.
 On the tableau side at the same row and columns, OBKR aligns with WXZK, the active X-pass cap of the helper keystream.

 Who solved Kryptos K4?